MSc, UKCP Accredited

 Please contact me by email if you feel more comfortable with this.

 I won’t tell you how many sessions I think you need - this is something that we will discuss together, and the decision will always rest with you.
 I will build regular reviews into our work to make sure that you feel ok with how the therapy is going.
+We will also look at how we will work towards an ending and what that might look like for you.
+A positive ending to therapy can have huge relational rewards and is an important part of the process.

 Training, qualifications & experience